- Identify aspects and misconceptions regarding the nature of science and scientific inquiry.

 At first glance, scientific practices, as demonstrated in the science flowchart, might seem overwhelming.
 Even within the scope of a single investigation, science may involve many different people engaged in all sorts of different activities in different orders and at different points in time—it is simply much more dynamic, flexible, unpredictable, and rich than many other representations.
 Let’s break it down by looking at an example.
 The video below explains how an investigation of past climate change fits into the elements of the science flow chart.

-For closed captioning or to view the full transcript, click on the “YouTube” link in the video (or click here) and view the video on YouTube.
+For closed captioning or to view the full transcript see the video on YouTube. or click on the “YouTube” link in the video.

 Testable Research Questions